-- The dollar amount of the guaranteed portion of the SBA loan – The SBA doesn’t guarantee 100% of your loan.
-Instead they guarantee 75% – 85% of your loan and the guarantee fee a percentage of that dollar amount.
+- The amount of the SBA loan: The SBA doesn’t guarantee 100% of your loan.
+Instead, they guarantee 75% to 85% of your loan and the guarantee fee a percentage of that dollar amount.

-SBA Loan Above $750,000|
+SBA Loan Above $700,000

-|Additional Fee on Amounts Above $1,000,000||N/A||N/A||0.0025|
+Additional Fee on Amounts Above $1 million

-|Percent of Loan Guaranteed by the SBA||0.85||0.75||75% up to $3,750,000|
+Percent of Loan Guaranteed by the SBA

 How SBA Loan Guarantee Fees Work

-When an approved lender puts a loan in front of the SBA for approval, they require the lender to pay a fee in exchange for the SBA to guarantee the repayment of up to 85% of the loan.
-The lender then typically passes this fee onto the borrower, rolling it into your loan where you pay it back over time as part of the loan.
+When a loan is approved for an SBA guarantee, the SBA requires the lender to pay a fee in exchange for the SBA’s guarantee to repay up to 85% of the loan.
+The lender passes this fee onto the borrower, rolling it into the loan where it is repaid as part of the loan.

-While the SBA guarantee fee is waived for loans under $150,000, the fee becomes 3% of the guaranteed portion of the loan if the SBA loan is between $150,000 -$750,000.
-For SBA loans above $750,000, the fee starts at 3.5% of the guaranteed portion of the loan and increases (and more complicated) once the loans size crosses the $1,000,000 threshold.
+While the SBA guarantee fee is 2% for loans of less than $150,000, the fee increases to 3% of the guaranteed portion of the loan if the SBA loan is between $150,000 to $700,000.
+For SBA loans greater than $700,000, the fee starts at 3.5% of the guaranteed portion of the loan and increases incrementally once the loan amount is over $1 million.

 SBA Guarantee Fee Example